 As planned, we set up and adjusted our lighting before beginning our shoot to ensure that our shots.
 In contrast to our test shoot, in which the lighting was a little bit too bright, we were able to flood our lights more effectively.
 This is a comparison of our lighting from the test shoot and our main shoot.

-Our lighting from the test shoot (top) compared to
+Our lighting from the test shoot (top) compared to the lighting from our main shoot (bottom) |

-I was behind the camera for
+I was behind the camera for most of this shoot |

 As I was the only member of the group who wasn't in the band, it was my responsibility to shoot every shot that required the whole band.
 I also shot some of our shots of individual band members, though those setups were some of the only opportunities for the other members of the group to shoot some footage.